 UMass Lowell EMS is dispatched directly through the University Police dispatch center.
 It is through this strong partnership that UMass Lowell EMS and UMass Lowell P.D. provide fast, accurate, and appropriate emergency care to the community.

 UMass Lowell EMS currently has a staff of approximately 30 EMTs trained at the EMT Level.
 They work out of three Class V ambulances.
-EMTs are kept up to date on Emergency Response and Medical Training as well as Driving Certification classified by NFPA.
+EMTs are kept up to date on Emergency Response and Medical Training as well as Driving Certification classified by NSC.

 UMass Lowell EMS is a proud member of the National Collegiate EMS Foundation (NCEMSF) that currently has around 300 member colleges from around North America.
 UMass Lowell EMS has been recognized for the following awards: